-When in spare mode, ssd starts and monitors all of the platform role, auto trigger programs in the ssd_start file.
+When in spare mode, ssd starts and monitors all of the core platform role, auto trigger programs in the ssd_start file.
 Currently, this list is made up of the following programs.

+- hwad

+- mand

-- mld
+- frad

 - fomd

-- mand

-- hwad

-If, while in main mode, ssd receives a spare event, then ssd shuts down all programs except the platform role and auto trigger programs found in the ssd_start file.
+If, while in main mode, ssd receives a spare event, then ssd shuts down all programs except the core platform role and auto trigger programs found in the ssd_start file.